sparkflows/sparkflows-docs/docs/operations/installing-mysql.rst

 - MySQL connector can be downloaded from : https://dev.mysql.com/downloads/connector/j/ or you can download it directly from maven repository : https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.11/
-- After downloading untar it with : ``tar xvf mysql-connector-java-8.0.11.tar.gz``
+- After downloading, untar it with : ``tar xvf mysql-connector-java-8.0.11.tar.gz``
-- After untaring the jdbc jar file is available in the directory
+- After untaring, the jdbc jar file is available in the directory.
-- Use the jar file (mysql-connector-java-8.0.11.jar) for installation in Fire
+- Use the jar file (mysql-connector-java-8.0.11.jar) for installation in Fire.